Pathogenesis of Traumatic Brain Injury

 Peripheral Immune Cell Infiltration

-Neutrophils are among the first peripheral immune cells to infiltrate the injured brain tissue in response to TBI.
+Neutrophils are among the first peripheral immune cells to infiltrate the injured brain tissue in response to TBI, and they peak within the first 24 hours.
 Neutrophils release inflammatory mediators and proteases, contributing to tissue damage and blood-brain barrier disruption.

-Monocytes and macrophages are also recruited to the site of injury, where they phagocytose cellular debris and release additional pro-inflammatory cytokines and chemokines.
+Monocytes and monocyte-derived macrophages are also recruited to the site of injury over the days following injury.
+They phagocytose cellular debris and release additional pro-inflammatory cytokines and chemokines.
 Macrophages play a key role in clearing cellular debris and modulating the inflammatory response in the injured brain.

 Blood-Brain Barrier Dysfunction